openhab/org.openhab.binding.zwave/doc/sigma/zwck8_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-Press and hold ca. 2 sec. both I and O keys on the top row (Group 2 keys).
-The LED indicator should turn ON if the battery has enough power and the Wall Controller works well.
+<p&gtPress and hold ca. 2 sec. both I and O keys on the top row (Group 2 keys).
+The LED indicator should turn ON if the battery has enough power and the Wall Controller works well.</p&gt

 ## Channels